Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 After you eat the capsaicin …

-2 – After you eat the spicy food, your tongue and other regions in your mouth like the top of your tongue will start to absorb the ‘capsaicin’.
+2—After eating spicy food, your tongue and other regions in your mouth, like the top of your tongue, absorb the ‘capsaicin.’

-If the capsaicin is still contained in the peppers in the food, you will need to chew the pepper to release the capsaicin.
+If the capsaicin is still present in the peppers in the food, you must chew the pepper to release it.

-Of course many foods don’t actually have peppers in them, but simply rely on capsaicin extracts which are more easily digestible and don’t need chewing at all – like your favorite hot sauce.
+Of course, many foods don’t have peppers but rely on capsaicin extracts, which are more easily digestible and don’t need chewing like your favorite hot sauce.

-This chemical triggers the pain receptors in your mouth.
-The pain receptors then send a signal up to your brain that your tongue is on fire!
+This chemical triggers the pain receptors in your mouth, which then signal your brain that your tongue is on fire!

-4 – Your brain, thinking your tongue is on fire, sends endorphins to cool the pain down.
+4 – Thinking your tongue is on fire, your brain sends endorphins to cool the pain down.

-Endorphins are essentially ‘pain-reducing’ chemicals which get released and seemingly cause cravings.
+Endorphins are essentially ‘pain-reducing’ chemicals that get released and seemingly cause cravings.

-Endorphins also get released during exercise.
-In exercise, your muscles start to hurt so your body releases endorphins to reduce the pain in your muscles.
+Endorphins are also released during exercise.
+When your muscles start to hurt during exercise, your body releases endorphins to reduce the pain.

-This is why after exercising you feel good and energized and have an improved mood.
+This is why you feel good, energized, and in an improved mood after exercising.
 It’s because of those endorphins!

-These endorphins are why spicy foods actually boost your mood after you consume them!
+These endorphins are why spicy foods boost your mood after consuming them!

-Ever notice how after a spicy bite you tingle for a while, but then you feel good?
+Have you ever noticed how, after a spicy bite, you tingle for a while but then feel good?

 • Your mood improves